RLJLW/remote-sensing-locations/README.md

 Project Status:

-Note: This project is temporarily paused, awaiting further time allocation or interest from funders
+Note: This project is temporarily paused, awaiting further time allocation, interest or funding.